Tomisin400/Customer_analytics_dashboard/README.md

-# 📊 Who's Leaving,Why,and How to Keep Them: Customer Retention & Analytics Dashboard
+#  📊 Customer Retention & Analytics Dashboard
 An interactive customer analytics dashboard built in Excel analyzing churn risk, revenue, loyalty, and email engagement across 10 global markets - uncovering who is leaving, why, and what to do about it.